akmn35/new.dist/README.md

 #> [1] 0.6931472
 ```

-`qugd` quantile function for the Uniform-Geometric distribution with
+`qugd` Quantile function for the Uniform-Geometric Distribution with
-theta parameters.
+theta parameter.

 ``` r
 library(new.dist)